 Fri-Sun - 11:30AM - 9:00PM

 That about sums up the best and most central vegan restaurants in Perth for travellers and backpackers.
-For a larger list that is not specifically made for packpackers and includes other eateries in the suburbs, subscribe to the Vomad Insider Community list at the bottom of this page to get updated first on the release of my Complete Vegan Guide to Perth when it's done.
+For a larger list that is not specifically made for packpackers and includes other eateries in the suburbs, check out my Complete Vegan Guide to Perth

 I wouldn't consider this list finished without saying that to get your fresh fruit and veg while travelling in Perth, Woolworths